HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-2 Interference and Grounding.md

 To address fundamental overload:

-- Reduce transmitter power if possible
+- Reduce transmitter power if possible.
-- Increase the distance between your antenna and affected devices
+- Increase the distance between your antenna and affected devices.
-- Install a filter at the input of the affected receiver to block the offending signals
+- Install a filter at the input of the affected receiver to block the offending signals.
-- Use a better-designed antenna that minimizes radiation in unwanted directions
+- Use a better-designed antenna that minimizes radiation in unwanted directions.

 Just because a neighbor can hear your transmissions on their device doesn't necessarily mean you're transmitting illegally or on the wrong frequency.
 It could be a case of fundamental overload, which is often a receiver problem rather than a transmitter problem.